-This resource details strategies for engaging families from culturally diverse backgrounds, families with English as an additional language, and families from refugee backgrounds.
+This practice guide details strategies for engaging with families from culturally diverse backgrounds, families with English as an additional language or dialect and families from refugee backgrounds.

 There is a great deal of evidence that families play a critical role in their child’s learning.
-This resource details strategies for engaging families from culturally diverse backgrounds, families with English as an additional language, and families from refugee backgrounds, elaborating on the ‘promising approaches’ outlined in AERO’s family engagement for learning practice guides.
+This practice guide details strategies for engaging with families from culturally and linguistically diverse (CALD) backgrounds, families with English as an additional language or dialect and families from refugee backgrounds, elaborating on the ‘promising approaches’ outlined in the Australian Education Research Organisation (AERO)’s family engagement for learning practice guides.

 Context

-Although each family’s story and background are unique, this resource offers starting points for teachers and school leaders on how to ensure family engagement for learning through full access and participation for all families.
+Although each family’s story and background are unique, this practice guide offers starting points for teachers and school leaders on how to ensure family engagement for learning through full access and participation for all families.

-Before accessing this resource, take time to reflect on your own cultural and linguistic identity:
+Before accessing this practice guide, take time to reflect on your own cultural and linguistic identity:

 • As part of our own culture, environment or upbringing, we may hold certain unconscious biases or assumptions that influence the way we approach other individuals or groups.